Chris Gizzi

-Christopher Aaron Gizzi (born March 8, 1975) is an American football coach and former linebacker who is the strength and conditioning coordinator for the Green Bay Packers of the National Football League (NFL).
+Christopher Aaron Gizzi (born March 8, 1975) is an American football coach and former linebacker who was the strength and conditioning coordinator for the Green Bay Packers of the National Football League (NFL).
 He played for two seasons with the Packers with one start.
 Gizzi carried out the American flag for the Packers on the next game following the September 11 attacks and its ten-year anniversary.

 Early life

 Gizzi was born on March 8, 1975, in Brunswick, Ohio.
 He is of Italian descent.
 He attended St. Ignatius High School where he was a two sport athlete, excelling in wrestling and football.
 His father is a retired English teacher at Center Middle School in Strongsville, Ohio.

 College career

 Gizzi went to college at the United States Air Force Academy where he lettered in football in 1994, 1996, and 1997.
 He was named as the Western Athletic Conference Defensive Player of the Year in 1996 and 1997.